Lemon Chicken Orzo Soup is both comforting and light. Egg yolks thicken the soup with richness and lemons add a sunny bright flavor.

 Lemon Chicken Orzo Soup is perfect cold weather comfort food but also translates into a light, lemony, springtime soup.
 If you want a vegetarian option, use vegetable broth and leave out the chicken or substitute it with firm chunks of tofu.
 Cracked black pepper and chunky buttered bread are all you need to complete this beauty.

-- Melt the butter in a large saucepan over medium heat.
-Add the onion and cook until it becomes soft, about 4 minutes.
-Increase heat to medium-high and add broth, thyme sprigs, salt and pepper.
-Bring to boil and add the orzo.
+- Melt 2 Tablespoons butter in a large saucepan over medium heat.
+Add 1 chopped onion and cook until it becomes soft, about 4 minutes.
+Increase heat to medium-high and add 8 cups broth, 2 thyme sprigs, 1 teaspoon salt and ½ teaspoon pepper.
+Bring to boil and add 1 cup orzo.
 Cook until orzo is tender, about 10 to 12 minutes.
 Remove from heat and discard the thyme (It's fine and even great if a few of the thyme leaves remain).
+Turn off the heat.

-- Whisk the egg yolks and lemon juice in a bowl until well combined.
-Whisking constantly, slowly pour the yolk mixture into the hot soup.
-Stir in the chicken, cover, and let sit for 10 minutes, until the soup has thickened and chicken is warmed through.
+- Whisk 6 egg yolks and 6 Tablespoons lemon juice in a bowl until well combined.
+Whisking constantly, very slowly pour the yolk mixture into the hot soup.
+Stir in 2 cups chicken, cover, and let sit for 10 minutes until the soup has thickened and chicken is warmed through.

 - Spoon into serving bowls and top with fresh chives.

-- For a vegetarian option, replace chicken broth with vegetable broth and omit the chicken.
-Add diced firm tofu and or thinly sliced lemons at the end of cooking.
+- Replace chicken broth with vegetable broth and omit the chicken.
+Add one or two diced zucchini or summer squash half way through cooking the orzo pasta.